bengarrett/RetroTxt/docs/qa.md

 ### Known issues

+* Microsoft Windows applies font hinting that causes line artefacts with sequences of block elements `████`.
 * A browser's [MIME sniffing](https://en.wikipedia.org/wiki/Content_sniffing) will often override RetroTxt, forcing text files to download rather than display in a tab.
 * Firefox (Gecko) will usually produce incorrect MIME sniffing results with the `http(s)://` protocol.
 * Chrome (Blink) can produce incorrect MIME sniffing results with the `file:///` protocol.
-* Unsupported formats include Atari ATASCII and Commodore PETSCII.
+* Unsupported text formats include Atari ATASCII and Commodore PETSCII.

 <a id="font-size"></a>